ABOUT THE HOGG FOUNDATION

 Wheeler Avenue Baptist Church

-Rev. Dr. Barbara Eustace William praises God daily for giving her the opportunity to serve Him by serving his people for 45 years.
+Rev. Dr. Williams praises God daily for giving her the opportunity to serve Him by serving his people for 45 years.
 She currently serves as the Minister of Counseling at Wheeler Avenue Baptist Church, and has been in that position for over 20 years.